coinevo/documents/en/lightning/README.md

  }
 }

-**PLEASE NOTE** if you modified the rpcuser and rpcpassword on qtum.conf, please modify this config file accordingly .
+**PLEASE NOTE** if you modified the rpcuser and rpcpassword on evo.conf, please modify this config file accordingly .

-# Launch Qtum Eclair lightning client
+# Launch Evo Eclair lightning client

 Start the client with the command **java -jar ./eclair-node-gui/target/lightning-capsule.jar**